We recently ran our first large-scale usability study for the hotel industry.

-We benchmarked the ten biggest international hotel chains by running a large-scale usability test involving more than 1,000 users.
+We benchmarked the ten biggest international hotel chains by running a large-scale usability test with more than 1,000 users.

-If you own or run a hotel or any other website that involves availability and booking, or you are just a fan of UX and customer experience, you will find the following data extremely useful and impressive.
+If you own or run a hotel or any website that involves availability and booking, or you are just a fan of UX and customer experience, you will find the following data extremely useful.
 Enjoy!

-We asked users to perform a typical scenario that includes three tasks:
+We asked users to perform a typical scenario that included three tasks:

-1. Search for availability and pricing for a room for two adults and two kids (five and six years old) for four nights in Barcelona (or any other relevant to the hotel chain city).
+1. Search for availability and pricing for a room for two adults and two kids (five and six years old) for four nights in Barcelona (or any other city relevant to the hotel chain).

 2. Go through the booking process until you reach the final confirmation button.

-For each task, we measured the completion rate, which means how many users succeeded to complete it along with the completion time.
-We also asked users to rate their experience for each task on a 1-7 scale from "Very difficult" to "Very easy".
+For each task, we measured the completion rate, meaning how many users succeeded in finishing the task, along with the completion time.
+We also asked users to rate their experience for each task on a 1-7 scale from "very difficult" to "very easy".

-Finally, we added the SUS (System Usability Scale) questionnaire and the NPS (Net Promoter Score) question.
+Finally, we added the SUS (System Usability Scale) and NPS (Net Promoter Score) questionnares.

 Task 1: Search for pricing and availability

-The first task involved searching for prices and availability for a room of 4 people (2 adults and 2 kids).
+The first task involved searching for prices and availability for a room for four people (two adults and two kids).
 The absolute winner was choicehotels.com with an average completion time of 2 minutes and 20 seconds.
 Bestwestern.com, ihg.com, and novotel.com were pretty good as well with an average time below 3 minutes.
-Sol-hotels.com, hyatt.com, hilton.com, achotels.marriott.com, and radissonblu.com follow with timings from 3 to 4 minutes.
-Finally tryphotels.com has an average completion time of 5 minutes and 42 seconds, and apparently, there is a serious issue with their search process.
+Sol-hotels.com, hyatt.com, hilton.com, achotels.marriott.com, and radissonblu.com followed with completion times from 3 to 4 minutes.
+Finally, tryphotels.com had an average completion time of 5 minutes and 42 seconds, indicating a serious issue with their search process.

-Test completion rates show that ihg.com has done the process fail proof with a 97,12% completion rate and the rest follow nearby, while hyatt.com and radissonblu.com have about 60% completion rate.
+Test completion rates show that ihg.com has made the process fail-proof with a 97,12% completion rate.
+The rest follow close behind, while hyatt.com and radissonblu.com had only about a 60% completion rate.
 This means that 40% of the people who tried to accomplish the task, did not succeed.
-The problem is even more prominent at tryphotels.com, where only 33% of the users managed to complete the task!
+The problem is even more prominent at tryphotels.com, where only 33% of users managed to complete the task!

-While time to complete and completion ratio are objective metrics, Ease of use as rated by the users is subjective and influenced by factors like the aesthetics and the overall functionality of the website.
-In fact, since users don't measure their timings, this metric is more user-centric as it shows how users feel about this process.
+While time to complete and completion ratio are objective metrics, ease of use as rated by users is subjective and influenced by factors like aesthetics and the overall functionality of the website.
+In fact, since users don't measure their own completion times, this metric is more user-centric as it shows how users feel about the process.

 Task 2: Checkout

-After finding room prices and availability, next task is the booking (checkout) process.
+After finding room prices and availability, the next task was the booking (or checkout) process.

-Again, choicehotels.com with an average time of 1 minute and 53 seconds has the fastest booking process.
-Very close to that is hyatt.com which was 8th at time completion of the 1st task, along with tryphotels.com (3rd) which was 10th on the previous task!
+Again, choicehotels.com had the fasest booking process, with an average time of 1 minute and 53 seconds.
+Very close behind was hyatt.com, which was eighth in time completion for the first task, along with tryphotels.com, which was tenth in the previous task!

-But, if you look at the next graph, it seems that hyatt.com and tryphotels.com also had a very low completion rate, along with radissonblu.com.
-That means that it's quick to checkout if you find out how.
+However, as the following graph shows, hyatt.com and tryphotels.com also had very low completion rates, along with radissonblu.com.
+That means that it's only quick to checkout if you can figure out how.

 Again, the final judge is the user.
-And users like a lot the checkout process of choicehotels.com, don't like at all the ones of hyatt.com, radissonblu.com, tryphotels.com.
+Users liked the checkout process of choicehotels.com a lot, and didn't like those of hyatt.com, radissonblu.com, or tryphotels.com at all.

 Task 3: Find the hotel address

-The third task we asked users to complete was to find the hotel address, which is a typical user action after booking.
+The third task we asked users to complete was to find the hotel address, a typical step after booking.

-Bestwestern.com had an average time of 25 seconds, and is the winner on this, with radissonblu.com following at 29 seconds.
-At this task, sol-hotels.com and novotel.com seem to have the most problems because it took about one minute and 15 seconds for users to find their address.
+Bestwestern.com had an average time of 25 seconds and was the leader of this task, with radissonblu.com following at 29 seconds.
+For this task, sol-hotels.com and novotel.com seemed to have the most problems, as it took about 1 minute and 15 seconds for users to find the address.

 The above ranking is similarly reflected in the task completion rates.
-While 99% of users managed to find the hotel address of ihg.com, only 83% could do the same for hyatt.com.
+While 99% of users managed to find the hotel address on ihg.com, only 83% could do the same on hyatt.com.

-Users rightly voted for bestwestern.com and achotels.marriott.com on this task.
+Users rightly rated bestwestern.com and achotels.marriott.com highest on this task.

-After completing the above tasks, users were asked to rate their overall experience based on the delight to use and the website attractiveness (aesthetics).
+After completing the above tasks, users were asked to rate their overall experience based on the delight to use and website attractiveness or aesthetics.

-We also asked them the NPS (Net Promoter Score) question (how likely it is to recommend the website to friends).
-The following graph shows the average of the NPS scores; it's not the formal way of calculating NPS but gives a clear picture as to how these hotels websites rank on this aspect.
+We also asked them the NPS question, how likely they were to recommend the website to friends.
+The following graph shows the average of the NPS scores; although this is not the formal way of calculating NPS, it gives a clear picture as to how the hotel websites rank on this aspect.

-Finally, we asked users the 10-question SUS questionnaire which measures the perceived usability of the website.
-What's interesting here is that the SUS ranking is strongly correlated to the NPS rankings.
-In addition to that, the SUS scores reflect the overall ratings and timings we got in the previous tasks.
+Finally, we asked users the 10-item SUS questionnaire that measures the perceived usability of the website.
+What was interesting here is that the SUS ranking was strongly correlated to the NPS ranking.
+In addition, the SUS scores reflect the overall ratings and completion times we recorded in the previous tasks.

-If you want this report in PDF format, or if you want us to measure your hotel's website, please contact us.
+If you would like to have this report in PDF format, or if you want us to measure your hotel's website, please contact us.